ShikaSD/CarND-LaneLines-P1/README.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

+The notebook with the project is located in [this file](https://github.com/ShikaSD/CarND-LaneLines-P1/blob/master/P1.ipynb) .

 ### Reflection